magepages/mpdocs/docs/auto-assign-customer-group/index.md

 ![](https://i.imgur.com/Ih73RG0.png)

-- Enable:
+- **Enable**:
   - Select "Yes" to allow email notifications to customers.
-  - Install Mageplaza_SMTP to avoid sending to spam box.
+  - Install [Mageplaza_SMTP](https://www.mageplaza.com/magento-2-smtp/) to avoid sending email to spam box.
-- Sender: Select the representative to send notification email to customer:
+- **Sender**: Select the representative to send notification email to customer:

 ![](https://i.imgur.com/Wd9ht8U.png)

-- Email Template:
+- **Email Template**:
-  - Email notifications are sent automatically when a customer reaches a certain Customer Group.
+  - Email notifications are sent automatically when a customer reaches a certain Customer Group condition.
-  - You can access Marketing> Email Templates, select Add New Templates to create a notification email template
+  - You can access `Marketing > Email Templates`, select **Add New Templates** to create a notification email template
-  - Instructions on how to create new email templates can be found here
+  - Instructions on how to create new email templates can be found [here](https://www.mageplaza.com/kb/how-to-customize-email-template-transactional-email-magento-2.html)

 #### 1.3.
 Admin Notification

 From the Admin Panel, go to `Customers > Auto Customer Group > Configuration`, select Admin Notification

 ![](https://i.imgur.com/SLFsA23.png)

-- Enable:
-  - Select "Yes" to allow email notifications to admin.
+- **Enable**: Select "Yes" to allow email notifications to admin about changing on Customer Group.

-  - Install Mageplaza_SMTP to avoid sending to spam box.
-- Sender: Select the representative to send notification email to customer:
+- **Sender**: Select the representative to send notification email to customer:

 ![](https://i.imgur.com/Wd9ht8U.png)

-- Email Template:
+- **Email Template**:
   - Email notifications are sent automatically to admin.
-  - You can access Marketing> Email Templates, select Add New Templates to create a notification email template
+  - You can access `Marketing > Email Templates`, select **Add New Templates** to create a notification email template
-  - Instructions on how to create new email templates can be found here
+  - Instructions on how to create new email templates can be found [here](https://www.mageplaza.com/kb/how-to-customize-email-template-transactional-email-magento-2.html)

-- Send To:
+- **Send To**:
   - Enter the admin email address.
   - You can enter multiple emails, each separated by commas (,).

-- Schedule For: Set the calendar to email automatically to admin.
+- **Schedule For**: Set the calendar to email automatically to admin.
 Include options:
-  - Every Hour: Hourly will automatically send an email to the admin about the change of Customer Group of customers.
-  - Daily: Every day will automatically send an email to the admin about the change of Customer Group of customers.
-  - Weekly: Weekly will automatically send an email to the admin about the change of Customer Group of customers.
-  - Monthly: Monthly will automatically send an email to the admin about the change of Customer Group of customers.
+  - **Schedule For**: Set a schedule for email to be sent automatically.
+Options included:
+  - **Every Hour**: Automatically send email every hour.
+  - **Daily**: Email automatically every day.
+  - **Weekly**:Automatically send email every week.
+  - **Monthly**: Automatically send email every month.
-  - Disable: turn off the schedule feature to email the admin to change the Customer Group of customers.
+  - **Disable**: Turn off the schedule to send email.
-- Start Time: Set when the email will be sent.
+- **Start Time**: Set the start time email will be sent.

 ### 2. Grid
 #### 2.1.
 Manage Rules

 From the Admin Panel, go to `Customers > Auto Customer Group > Manage Rules`

 ![](https://i.imgur.com/cbJ7SL3.png)

-- This is where the Customer Group conversion rule information is displayed.
+- Rules of changing customer group is displayed here.
-- From Manage Rules, admin can capture basic information such as ID, Name, Status, Website, Original Group, Destined Group, Priority, From Date, To Date, Action.
+- From **Manage Rules**, admin can view basic information such as ID, Name, Status, Website, Original Group, Destined Group, Priority, From Date, To Date, Action.
-- Apply Rule: Apply all the rules to the customer to change the Customer Group's customer when meeting the conditions.
+- **Apply Rule**: Apply all the rules to customer to change the their Group when meeting the conditions.
-- Action:
+- **Action**:
-  - Delete: Delete the information in the Manage Rule page.
+  - **Delete**: Delete the information in the **Manage Rule** page.
-  - Change Status: Change the status of the selected rules.
+  - **Change Status**: Change the status of the selected rules.
-  - Edit: Navigate to the edit page of the previously created rule information.
+  - **Edit**: Navigate to the edit page of the previously created rule.
-- In addition, admin can filter, change store view, hide / display columns.
+- In addition, admin can **filter,change store view, hide/show columns**.

 #### 2.2.
 Create/ Edit Rule

-From the Admin Panel, go to Customers> Auto Customer Group> Manage Rules, select Add new / edit
+From the Admin Panel, go to `Customers > Auto Customer Group > Manage Rules`, select **Add new/ edit**

 ##### 2.2.1.
 General

 ![](https://i.imgur.com/JVLHOIR.png)

-- Name: Enter the rule name, which is the required field.
+- **Name**: Enter the rule name, which is a required field.
-- Description: Enter the rule description, only displayed in Backend.
+- **Description**: Enter the rule description, only displayed in Backend.
-- Status: Select "Enable" for the rule to work.
+- **Status**: Select **Enable** for the rule to work.
-- Website: Select the Website for the operation rule.
+- **Website**: Select the Website for the operation rule.
-- From: Select the date / month / year for the rule to start.
+- **From**: Select the date/month/year for the rule to start.
-- To: Select the date / month / year for the rule to end.
+- **To**: Select the date/month/year for the rule to finish.

 ##### 2.2.2.
 Conditions